-December 31
+Decemb December 31

-2018 2019
+2019 2020

-Assets held for sale US\$ US\$
+US\$ US\$

-10,576 10,405
+Assets held for sale 10,405 11,124

-10,576 10,405
+10,405 11,124

 The Company vacated from premises in an office building located in Shanghai, China and in 2018 took actions to sell this property.
 The sale plan met all of the held-for-sale criteria in accordance with ASC 360 - Property, Plant and Equipment and accordingly, in 2018, the property was reclassified to noncurrent assets held for sale.
-The Company has actively marketed the asset, but because of challenging market conditions, no reasonable offers to purchase have been received, and continues to actively seek the sale of this property.
-In 2017, the Company sold another property to a non-affiliated third party and recognized a gain from disposal of US\$1,880 thousand.
+Assets held for sale are measured at the lower of their carrying amount and fair value less cost to sell.
+Assets held for sale are no longer amortized or depreciated.
+The Company has continues to actively market the asset according to reasonable valuation benchmarks.